-There are two "cakes" here.
+There are two "cakes" or mixins here.
 One for the lazy module (ex.
-HasPeripherySerial) and one for the lazy module implementation (ex.
-HasPeripherySerialModuleImp where Imp refers to implementation).
+CanHavePeripherySerial) and one for the lazy module implementation (ex.
+CanHavePeripherySerialModuleImp where Imp refers to implementation).
 The lazy module defines all the logical connections between generators and exchanges configuration information among them, while the lazy module implementation performs the actual Chisel RTL elaboration.

-In the MySoC example class, the "outer" MySoC instantiates the "inner" MySoCModuleImp as a lazy module implementation.
+In the DigitalTop example class, the "outer" DigitalTop instantiates the "inner" DigitalTopModule as a lazy module implementation.
 This delays immediate elaboration of the module until all logical connections are determined and all configuration information is exchanged.
-The RocketSubsystem outer base class, as well as the HasPeripheryX outer traits contain code to perform high-level logical connections.
-For example, the HasPeripherySerial outer trait contains code to lazily instantiate the SerialAdapter, and connect the SerialAdapter's TileLink node to the Front bus.
+The System outer base class, as well as the CanHavePeriphery<X> outer traits contain code to perform high-level logical connections.
+For example, the CanHavePeripherySerial outer trait contains code to optionally lazily instantiate the SerialAdapter, and connect the SerialAdapter's TileLink node to the Front bus.

 The ModuleImp classes and traits perform elaboration of real RTL.
-For example, the HasPeripherySerialModuleImp trait physically connects the SerialAdapter module, and instantiates queues.
+For example, the CanHavePeripherySerialModuleImp trait optionally physically connects the SerialAdapter module, and instantiates queues.

-In the test harness, the SoC is elaborated with val dut = Module(LazyModule(MySoC)).
-After elaboration, the result will be a MySoC module, which contains a SerialAdapter module (among others).
+In the test harness, the SoC is elaborated with val dut = p(BuildTop)(p).

+After elaboration, the system submodule of ChipTop will be a DigitalTop module, which contains a SerialAdapter module (among others), if the config specified for that block to be instantiated.